Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 • shock wave therapy.

-Appointment of physiotherapy procedures is possible only in the absence of contraindications to them.
+Prescribing physiotherapeutic procedures is possible only if there are no contraindications to them.

 Surgery

-An operation for carpal tunnel syndrome is recommended if other methods of therapy are ineffective and the symptoms of the disease persist for six months.
+Surgery for carpal tunnel syndrome is recommended if other methods of therapy are ineffective and symptoms of the disease persist for six months.
 The purpose of such surgical interventions is aimed at expanding the lumen of the canal and eliminating pressure on the median nerve.

-The carpal tunnel is located on the palmar side of the hand at the junction of the forearm into the hand and is formed by the bones of the wrist on one side and the transverse ligament of the wrist on the other.
+The carpal tunnel is located on the palmar side of the hand at the junction of the forearm and the hand and is formed by the carpal bones on one side and the transverse carpal ligament on the other.

-Carpal tunnel syndrome- one of the types of tunnel neuropathies (nerve diseases), in which peripheral nerves are damaged as a result prolonged squeezing and their constant trauma in the musculoskeletal canals by chronically inflamed surrounding tissues.
+Carpal tunnel syndrome- one of the types of tunnel neuropathies (nerve diseases), in which peripheral nerves are damaged as a result prolonged compression and their constant traumatization in the musculoskeletal canals by chronically inflamed surrounding tissues.

 Carpal tunnel syndrome is also known as carpal tunnel syndrome or carpal tunnel syndrome.